Can LLMs facilitate interpretation of pre-trained language models?: Methodology

 \subsection{Concept Discovery}

-Our investigation expands upon the work done in discovering Latent Ontologies in contextualized representations \cite{michael-etal-2020-asking, dalvi2022discovering, Yao-Latent}.
+Contextualized word representations learned in pre-trained language models, can identify meaningful groupings based on various linguistic phenomenon.
+These groups represent concepts encoded within pLMs.
+Our investigation expands upon the work done in discovering latent ontologies in contextualized representations \cite{michael-etal-2020-asking, dalvi2022discovering}.
 At a high level, feature vectors (contextualized representations) are first generated by performing a forward pass on the model.
 These representations are then clustered to discover the encoded concepts.
-Contextualized word representations, learned in pre-trained language models, can identify meaningful groupings based on various factors such as lexical, syntactic, and semantic similarity, as well as any task-specific or data-specific patterns that group the words together.
-We call these groups as the latent concepts.

-Formally, consider a pre-trained model $\mathbf{M}$ with $L$ layers: $\{l_1, l_2, \ldots, l_L\}$.
-Given a dataset $\sW=\{w_1, w_2, ..., w_N\}$, we generate feature vectors, a sequence of latent representations: $\sW\xrightarrow{\modelM}\zz^l = \{\zz^l_1, \dots, \zz^l_n\}$\footnote{Each element $z_i$ denotes contextualized word representation for the corresponding word $w_i$ in the sentence.} by doing a forward-pass on the data for any given layer $l$.
-We adopt agglomerative hierarchical clustering~\citep{gowda1978agglomerative} to cluster the words.
-Initially, each word is assigned to its own individual cluster.
-Then, the algorithm iteratively merges the clusters using Ward's minimum variance criterion, where the intra-cluster variance is utilized as a measure of dissimilarity.
-The distance between two vector representations is evaluated using the squared Euclidean distance.
-The algorithm terminates once $K$ clusters (encoded concepts) are formed, where $K$ is a hyper-parameter.
+Consider a pre-trained model $\mathbf{M}$ with $L$ layers: ${l_1, l_2, \ldots, l_L}$.
+Using dataset $\sD={w_1, w_2, ..., w_N}$, we generate feature vectors $\sD\xrightarrow{\modelM}\zz^l = {\zz^l_1, \dots, \zz^l_n}$.\footnote{$z_i$ denotes the contextualized representation for word $w_i$} Agglomerative hierarchical clustering is employed to cluster the words.
+Initially, each word forms its own cluster.
+Clusters are then merged iteratively based on Ward's minimum variance criterion, using intra-cluster variance as dissimilarity measure.
+The squared Euclidean distance evaluates the similarity between vector representations.
+The algorithm stops when $K$ clusters (encoded concepts) are formed, with $K$ being a hyper-parameter.